titanfyp/titan-ci-tool/README.md

 This tool automates security scanning of your repository using the TITAN API with Server-Sent Events (SSE) for real-time progress updates.
 It connects to the TITAN chat endpoint to analyze your code and generate comprehensive security reports with enhanced reliability and timeout protection.

 ## How It Works
-- Connects to the TITAN SSE endpoint (`/chat?stream=true`) with your repository URL
+- Connects to the TITAN SSE endpoint (`/chat?stream=true`) with your repository URL and GitHub authentication token
 - Receives real-time progress updates via Server-Sent Events with enhanced error handling
 - Processes findings data directly from the SSE stream with timeout protection
 - Generates detailed security reports in multiple formats with improved content parsing
 - Provides configurable security policy enforcement with report preservation
 - Always generates reports as artifacts, even when builds fail due to policy violations
-- No API tokens required for authentication
+- Uses GitHub token authentication for secure repository access by the TITAN API

 ## Setup
 1. **Add the Tool to Your Repository**